 There is no circumstance at all like that for the marriage.
-There is a lockstep all the way up to infinity for why the marriage will never, ever, ever be reinstated in the core continuity.
+There is lockstep all the way up to infinity for why the marriage will never, ever, ever be reinstated in the core continuity.
 Ever.
 You may get What Ifs? or alternate realities or what have you.
-But in the core continuity this is a thing which will never, ever, ever happen.
+But in the core continuity, this is a thing that will never, ever, ever happen.
 Infinity.

 There is no time that will ever happen.
 Ever.
 I’ll be back to remind of this next year as well as you continue to charge at this windmill yet again.
 It ain’t happening.

 So there you go.
 No matter how much Joe Kelly teases you in Spider-Man/Deadpool.